Trust Fund Employee Benefits

 Dental - SAO offers a a point of service dental plan, which means that the employee can decide

-whether to see a dentist in the national network of physicians or a dentist not in-network.
+whether to see a dentist in the national network or a dentist not in-network.
 If you see

 an in-network dentist, you will save money.
 The coinsurance percentage for in-network services is based

 on lower contracted rates rather than "reasonable and customary" fees.
 Please review the